 1. Are there any additional requirements for educational aides?

-Educational aides must still meet the highly qualified requirements of No Child Left Behind (NCLB) for the 2016-2017 school year.
-District personnel, must have access to the secure ECOS screen and have approval to recommend for an educational aide certificate.
+District personnel must have access to the secure ECOS screen and have approval to recommend for an educational aide certificate.
 This access is granted by the authorized representative of the district.

 2. How does someone apply for an educational aide certificate?